• Presentation of The Spacecraft Encyclopedia

 Why an encyclopedia on all spacecraft ever launched?
 Because, beyond all projects, plans, "what we will do..." and "what we could have done if...", this is what Space exploration and operations are all about.

-This website tries to compile the most comprehensive list of all spacecraft ever launched (successfully or not) sponsored by every governments, organizations and corporations since October 1957.
-With more than 7,000 spacecraft, this encyclopedia represents a collossal endeavour which is only possible by starting with the works of such "giants" as Jonathan McDowell, Mark Wade, Asif Siddiqi, NASA Historians, NSSDC and many other sources.
+This website tries to present the most comprehensive views of all spacecraft ever launched (successfully or not) sponsored by every governments, organizations and corporations since October 1957.
+With more some 7,500 spacecraft, this encyclopedia represents a collossal endeavour which is only possible by starting with the works of such "giants" as Jonathan McDowell, Mark Wade, Asif Siddiqi, NASA Historians, NSSDC and many other sources.

 See also: Spacecraft stats and insights, an introductory essay published in Space Review on April 5, 2010.